-Atlanta's Hartsfield-Jackson International Airport plays a crucial role as a driver of economic development in the southeastern United States.
+The City of Atlanta, Dept. of Aviation, has relied on EDR Group (with HNTB) to conduct a series of economic studies for Atlanta Hartsfield-Jackson International Airport.
+The airport plays a crucial role as a driver of economic development in the southeastern United States.
 In addition to the residents of metro Atlanta and the state of Georgia, the airport delivers wider economic benefits to the regional southeast of the United States.
-Most recently, in 2010, EDR Group, HNTB, and CH2M Hill, in association with the Hartsfield Planning Collaborative, directed an economic impact study that found the airport generates more than 434,000 jobs for the Metro-Atlanta region and produces $58.2 billion in business revenues.
+In the most recent study, EDR Group calculated thqt the airport generates almost 449,000 jobs for the Metro-Atlanta region and produces $58.2 billion in business revenues.

 - Development and application of a new economic analysis tool for current and future use by the airport.
 The analytic tool is used for estimating the Airport's current contribution to the Atlanta regional economy and how it will change with shifts in operations, passengers and cargo services at the Airport.
 The model calculates direct economic impacts based on values of airport activity that are entered and changed.

 - An air cargo analysis.
-In 2010 , EDR Group also included intensive air cargo analyses which evaluated the metro area, the state, and the Piedmont Atlantic MegaRegion.
+In 2005, 2009, and 2013, EDR Group also included intensive air cargo analyses which evaluated the metro area, the state, and the Piedmont Atlantic MegaRegion.

 Read the 2009 Report (PDF)